Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Introduction

 The structure of our paper is as follows.
-In section 2, we focus on a tilted double-well model, to introduce its Hamiltonian, considering the effects of the environment on it.
-Then we calculate the tunneling probabilities to obtain time correlations.
-In section 3, we show the violation of a given LGI under decoherence.
-Finally, in section 4, we conclude the results.
+In section 2, we focus on an asymmetric double-well model.
+We introduce its Hamiltonian and consider the effects of the environment on it.
+Then, we calculate the tunneling probabilities to obtain time correlations.
+In section 3, the violation of a given LGI under decoherence is assessed.
+In section 4, we expound the violation range depending on different factors.
+Finally, in section 5, we conclude our results.